suncoast-devs/handbook/lessons/misc-api-intro/index.md

 for.
 Try it now.
 Put `https://google.com?q=Breakfast` in your browser URL bar and press enter.
 You'll see google will have identified your search query!

-The Ron Swanson API does not use this mode for specifying it's inputs but if it had, those queries would look like this:
+The Ron Swanson API does not use this mode for specifying its inputs but if it had, those queries would look like this:

 `http://ron-swanson-quotes.herokupapp.com/v2/quotes?count=5`